-- d. value of winnings or losses, and - e. account adjustments; - 9.
-"Nontribal lands" means any area in this state that is not within Indian land; - 17 10.
-"Professional sports team" means the owner of a school event, any event where a majority of contestants are under eighteen (18) years of age, or ay election for public office;
+22 d. value of winnings or losses, and

+e. account adjustments;

+9. "Nontribal lands" means any area in this state that is not within Indian land;

-18 professional sports team in this state that is a member of the
+3 10.
+"Professional sports team" means the owner of a 4 professional sports team in this state that is a member of the 5 National Basketball Association;

-19 National Basketball Association; - 11.
-"Wagering event" means any activity that involves one or more players or participants and that has a governing body to determine outcomes including, but not limited to, sporting events and other events involving competitive components.
-Wagering event does not include pari-mutuel wagering on horse racing, any high
+6 11.
+"Wagering event" means any activity that involves one or 7 more players or participants and that has a governing body to 8 determine outcomes including, but not limited to, sporting events 9 and other events involving competitive components.
+Wagering event 10 does not include pari-mutuel wagering on horse racing, any high 11 school event, any event where a majority of contestants are under 12 eighteen (18) years of age, or ay election for public office;

-- 12. "Wagering event supplier" means a person or entity that provides hardware, software, or services related to event pools and event pool operations; and - 13.
-"Wagering event vendor license" means a license obtained by the Tribal Compliance Agency (TCA) to: - a. supply an enterprise with event betting equipment, services, or information necessary for the operation of an event pool, and - b. provide management services under a contract to an event pool operator.
+13 12.
+"Wagering event supplier" means a person or entity that 14 provides hardware, software, or services related to event pools and 15 event pool operations; and a. supply an enterprise with event betting equipment, services, or information necessary for the operation of an event pool, and b. provide management services under a contract to an event pool operator.